Ayida-Aman/telegram-signature-bot/README.md

 ## ⚡ Features

-✅ Automatically appends a username to each post
+✅ Append signatures to text posts and media captions (e.g., images, videos).
-✅ Works seamlessly in your Telegram channel
+✅ Fallback to delete and repost if editing is not possible.
 ✅ Simple Node.js setup
 ✅ Customizable username format